Wondering who will look after your new baby’s siblings while you’re at the birth centre? Here’s our guide to childcare for when you’re in labour.

 Before the birth, check with the midwife-led unit or birth centre what the rules are about children visiting once their little brother or sister has been born.

-You can use the Which?
-Birth Choices tool to find services, contact details and information.
+You can use the NHS maternity service search (NHS, 2020) to find services, contact details and information.
 Some birth centres and midwife-led units even let you take a tour before the big day.

 Having children at the birth of their siblings